smartcrypto0/lighter-ts/docs/SignerClient.md

 # SignerClient

 The `SignerClient` is the main class for interacting with the Lighter Protocol.
-It provides high-level methods for creating orders, managing accounts, and performing transactions using a WASM-based signer.
+It provides high-level methods for creating orders, managing accounts, and performing transactions using the **official lighter-go WASM signer**.

+## Signer Integration

+This SDK uses the **official lighter-go WASM signer** from [elliottech/lighter-go](https://github.com/elliottech/lighter-go) for all cryptographic operations.
+The signer provides:

+- ✅ All transaction types (orders, transfers, leverage updates, etc.)
+- ✅ Automatic error recovery and nonce management
+- ✅ Support for multiple API keys and accounts
+- ✅ Production-ready cryptographic operations

 ## Constructor